Head of Services, Irish Cancer Society

 Acute, aggressive forms of blood cancer require immediate treatment.
 Blood cancer management can often be similar to chronic conditions.

 In cases where the cancer is not aggressive, patients can opt to be monitored by their doctor through ‘active surveillance’ – where regular check-ups and blood tests are carried out in lieu of immediate treatment.
 Whether treatment is required at a later stage depends on progression of the disease.

-For those who’ve had treatment, people with blood cancer may enter a period of remission where the cancer cells are completely or partially gone and they are monitored closely to ensure the cancer does not come back.
+For those who’ve had treatment, people living with blood cancer may enter a period of remission where the cancer cells are completely or partially gone and they are monitored closely to ensure the cancer does not come back.

 Carers need support in giving mental health, dietary and exercise advice

-They identified areas of training and support that would have helped them better prepare for their role including: mental health or mindfulness training (46%); information on diet and exercise (28%) and how to get the most out of an appointment (33%) with a healthcare professional.
+Following this, they identified areas of training and support that would have helped them better prepare for their role including: mental health or mindfulness training (46%); information on diet and exercise (28%) and how to get the most out of an appointment (33%) with a healthcare professional.

 Cancer survivorship and life after cancer

 In August, we helped launch ‘Living With and Beyond Cancer in Ireland’; this report sets out the model of care needed for cancer survivors in Ireland.
 There is often an expectation people will return to ‘normal life’ after their treatment has stopped, the reality is often quite different.
 While many people return to good health, others experience ongoing issues for years afterwards.